639865424

 Family Therapy Track

 The Family Therapy track offers specialized study in interpersonal issues facing couples and families.
-These include family violence, substance abuse, chronic medical conditions and the blending of families.
+These include family violence, substance abuse, and grief, loss and bereavement.

 Issues of Violence and Abuse in the Family from a Systems Perspective